dileep315r/dileep315r.github.io/cpp.md

 C++ allows the use of pointers that point to pointers, that these, in its turn, point to data (or even to other pointers).
 The syntax simply requires an asterisk (*) for each level of indirection in the declaration of the pointer:
 The void type of pointer is a special type of pointer.
 In C++, void represents the absence of type.
 Therefore, void pointers are pointers that point to a value that has no type (and thus also an undetermined length and undetermined dereferencing properties).
 This gives void pointers a great flexibility, by being able to point to any data type, from an integer value or a float to a string of characters.
 In exchange, they have a great limitation: the data pointed to by them cannot be directly dereferenced (which is logical, since we have no type to dereference to), and for that reason, any address in a void pointer needs to be transformed into some other pointer type that points to a concrete data type before being dereferenced.
 One of its possible uses may be to pass generic parameters to a function.
+But pointers can actually point to any address, including addresses that do not refer to any valid element.
+Typical examples of this are uninitialized pointers and pointers to nonexistent elements of an array: